OisinFoley/EventsManagerApp/README.md

-## Web app for creating and managing events
+## "Evenovue" Web app for creating and managing events
 ------
 #### User will be able to add/edit events while also display a list of known events